sabreys/sabreys/README.md

 <p align="right">
-   I make programs for cmd.You can download youtube videos,you can download whole channel and you can  encrpyt your files. this project is temporarily closed.
+   I make programs for CLI.You can download youtube videos,you can download whole channel and you can  encrpyt your files. this project is temporarily closed.
 </p>